mmanela/diffplex/README.md

 # About the API

-The DiffPlex library currently exposes two interfaces for generating diffs:
+The DiffPlex library currently exposes several interfaces and classes for generating diffs:

 * `IDiffer` (implemented by the `Differ` class) - This is the core diffing class.
 It exposes the low level functions to generate differences between texts.
 * `ISidebySideDiffer` (implemented by the `SideBySideDiffer` class) - This is a higher level interface.
 It consumes the `IDiffer` interface and generates a `SideBySideDiffModel`.
 This is a model which is suited for displaying the differences of two pieces of text in a side by side view.
+* `UnidiffRenderer` - A renderer class that generates unified diff (unidiff) format output compatible with Git, patch utilities, and other standard diff tools.

 ## Examples